Rapptz/discord.py/docs/api.rst

         were updated.

-        When this is the action, the type of :attr:`~AuditLogEntry.target` is a :class:`PartialInteraction` for an integrations general permissions, :class:`~discord.app_commands.AppCommand` for a specific commands permissions,
+        When this is the action, the type of :attr:`~AuditLogEntry.target` is a :class:`PartialIntegration` for an integrations general permissions, :class:`~discord.app_commands.AppCommand` for a specific commands permissions,
         or :class:`Object` with the ID of the command or integration which was updated.

-        When this is the action, the type of :attr:`~AuditLogEntry.extra` is set to an :class:`PartialInteraction` or :class:`Object` with the ID of application that command or integration belongs to.
+        When this is the action, the type of :attr:`~AuditLogEntry.extra` is set to an :class:`PartialIntegration` or :class:`Object` with the ID of application that command or integration belongs to.

         Possible attributes for :class:`AuditLogDiff`: